Riot debris covers Paris streets; 133 injured, 412 arrested

-PARIS (AP) — Paris police said Sunday that 133 people had been injured and 412 had been arrested as protesters trashed the streets of the capital during France's worst urban riot in years.
+Paris police said that 133 people had been injured and 412 had been arrested as protesters trashed the streets of the capital during France's worst urban riot in years.

 French President Emmanuel Macron was holding an emergency meeting on security later Sunday with his prime minister and interior minister.
 He has vowed that those responsible for the violence and the damages will pay for their actions.